Risk Management Tools & Resources

 • Recommend that staff do not use the same password for multiple systems and personal/professional accounts.

 Cybersecurity is an issue that will continue to evolve and present challenges in healthcare.
-As hackers hone their password-cracking skills with emerging tools and technologies, implementing emerging best practices for password security will be an essential part of healthcare organizations’ security protocols and staff education priorities.
+As hackers hone their password-cracking skills with emerging tools and technologies, implementing emerging best practices for password security will be an essential part of organizations’ security protocols and staff education priorities.

 Endnotes